kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

     ]
 }
 ```

 ### Configuration Steps

-1. Have the IAM policy as shown above ready
+1. Go to the Amazon SageMaker console and add the executor (IAM user or IAM role) as a user in your SageMaker Unified Studio Domain.
+See [user management](https://docs.aws.amazon.com/sagemaker-unified-studio/latest/adminguide/user-management.html) for more details.
+Then, add the executor (IAM user or IAM role) as a owner for the SageMaker Unified Studio project in which you want to execute this script.
-2. Attach the policy to your executor resource (IAM user or role)
+2. In the AWS Lake Formation console, add the executor (IAM user or role) as a Data Lake Administrator.
-3. Add the executor(IAM user or role) as the Domain's owner
-4. Add the executor(IAM user or role) as the Project's owner, which you want to execute BYOR script on
-5. Add the executor(IAM user or role) as LakeFormation Data lake administrators

 ### Authentication Setup